Mohammed al-Shaykh

-Mawlay Mohammed al-Shaykh al-Sharif al-Hassani (محمد الشيخ الشريف الحسني), known as Mohammed al-Shaykh (محمد الشيخ) (b.
+Mawlay Mohammed al-Shaykh al-Sharif al-Hassani (محمد الشيخ الشريف الحسني), known as Mohammed al-Shaykh (محمد الشيخ; b. c.
 1490 – d.
-23 October 1557), was the first sultan of the Saadian dynasty of Morocco (1544–1557).
+23 October 1557), was the first sultan of the Saadian dynasty (1544–1557).
 He was particularly successful in expelling the Portuguese from most of their bases in Morocco.
-He also eliminated the Wattasids and resisted the Ottomans, thereby establishing a complete rule over Morocco.
+He also eliminated the Wattasids and resisted the Ottomans.

 Biography

 War against the Wattasids and Portuguese

-After the death of his father Abu Abdallah al-Qaim in 1517, Mohammed al-Shaykh (together with his brother Ahmad al-Araj) took command of the war of the Saadi against the Portuguese.
+After the death of his father, Abu Abdallah al-Qaim in 1517, Mohammed al-Shaykh (together with his brother, Ahmad al-Araj) took command of the war of the Saadi against the Portuguese.
 They conquered Marrakesh in 1524.
-Ahmad became Emir of Marrakesh, while still recognizing the Wattasid Sultan of Fes, and Mohammed remained as ruler of Taroudannt.
+Ahmad became Emir of Marrakesh while still recognizing the Wattasid Sultan of Fez, and Mohammed remained as ruler of Taroudannt.

-In 1527, the Treaty of Tadla was agreed between the Saadians and the Wattasids, following the Wattasid defeat in the Battle of Wadi al-Abid.
+In 1527, the Treaty of Tadla was agreed upon between the Saadians and the Wattasids, following the Wattasid defeat in the Battle of Wadi al-Abid.
 Both dynasties agreed on their respective territorial control, which was separated by the Tadla region.

-After 1536, and the rise in power of Ahmad, the brothers came into conflict with each other.
+After 1536 and the rise in power of Ahmad, the brothers came into conflict with each other.
 Ahmad had in effect allied himself with the Wattasids under the regent Ali Abu Hassun (1524–54).
 Mohammed could maintain his position in Southern Morocco and conquered Agadir in 1541 and other coastal towns, ousting the Portuguese.
 After the loss of Agadir, the Portuguese immediately evacuated Azamor (which they held between 1513 and 1541) and Safi (1488–1541).
 While Ahmad fled to Tafilalet.